 We specialise in making your band or fashion/clothing label look good!
 Building sound relationships and providing good service hand in hand with producing quality printed apparel, these are our main aims.
-We can handle low quantity custom hand-printed orders - 15, 25,50.
-Right through to large bulk orders - 500, 1000 etc. printed fast and consistently on high production automatic presses.
+We can handle low quantity custom hand-printed orders - 25,50.
+Right through to large bulk orders - 500, 1000 etc. printed fast and consistently on high production equipment.

 We are able to offer our customers a range of inks and finishes to provide the best and most suitable result for the particular garment.
-Some customers prefer the colour consistency and cost-effectiveness of plastisol inks others prefer water-based or discharge inks because they are soft and breathable.
-We get awesome results with both!
+Some customers prefer the colour consistency and cost-effectiveness of plastisol inks others prefer water-based, discharge or HSA inks because they are soft and breathable.

 Soft Hand Plastisol inks

-Plastisol can be quite a sticky ink but additives mean our special mix plastisol inks are soft and matt, perfect for 100% cotton and cotton/poly blends.
-Great repeatable colour reproduction, colours can be Pantone matched and with adhering to correct garment washing/drying procedures etc. Plastisol inks can stay opaque and vibrant for the life of the shirt.
+Plastisol offers a bright long lasting print with a soft matte finish, perfect for 100% cotton and cotton/poly blends.
+Great repeatable colour reproduction, colours can be Pantone matched and, with adhering to correct garment washing/drying procedures, plastisol inks can stay opaque and vibrant for the life of the shirt.

-Water-based and water-based discharge inks typically work best on 100% cotton fabric, you can print on 50/50 fabric blends with some great effects but colour reproduction and brightness suffer.
+Water-based and discharge inks typically work best on 100% cotton fabric.
 There are some standard colour garments that use fabric dyes that resist the discharge process, mainly kelly green, royal blue, purple etc. Discharge inks interact with garment colours and fabric types in interesting and sometimes unpredictable ways so you may want to do some research on this topic so you know what to expect.
 Also, colour matching with water-based inks is not as exact as with plastisol inks.
 There may be a reasonable variation in colour due to a number of factors.
 If you are considering water-based or water-based discharge inks for your garments let us work with you to pick the best combination of garments and inks to get the results you want.
-Great for oversize printing.